malukenho/malukenho.github.io/_posts/2023-06-26-advent-of-code-2021-day-05.markdown

 You can notice that I had to ignore the diagonal vents, otherwise it would give me a wrong answer.

-In order to solve part1, we just need to call the `overlaps` function.
+Now, in order to solve part1, we just need to call the `overlaps` function.

 {: class="language-kotlin" theme="darcula" from="50" to="50"}
 ```kotlin